|

 negative cash flow?
 How much time will this really take?
 Am I turning myself

+into a minimum wage slave?
 Relax!
 Ms. Christine Hrib Karpinski answers all those and many other

 questions you didn't know enough to ask.
 She also provides details of how

+she does everything efficiently and relatively painlessly.
 Further, she gives you good advice on how to decide what property to buy,

 how much to charge, who to rent to, where to advertise, how to write the